I have many interests and an inability to make up my mind about which one to focus on. That's how I came up with my name: ControlledChaos1.

+Improving your vocabulary by using weird and not-often used words is a wonderful way to spice up everyday conversations.
 Most people don't know just how many strange, unique and unusual words there are in the English language.
-The reason a lot of people don't use them is that they don't run across them in conversations or when reading their newspapers or magazines.
+The reason a lot of people don't use them is that they don't run across them often enough in everyday life.
 That's what this list of weird and wonderful words is all about.
 Check things out when you have time to take a look at the "word of the week" or learn more than one by perusing the choices on further down.

 While some of the words you choose to learn below are more outlandish than others, all of them are marvelous ways to improve your vocabulary.
 Expanding the words you use in everyday chats will not only make you more easy to understand, but it will also make one on one discussions more entertaining (in most cases).
 Learning one new word every once in a while is all it takes, and eventually you'll start spotting opportunities to use them.